thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # (Optional, default false) Display search results with the parent folder as prefix.
 This
   # option allows you to distinguish between files with the same name in different folders.
-  # NOTE: This parameter only applies when geekdocSearch=true
+  # NOTE: This parameter only applies when 'geekdocSearch = true'.
-  GeekdocSearchShowParent = true
+  geekdocSearchShowParent = true

   # (Optional, default none) Add a link to your Legal Notice page to the site footer.
   # It can be either a remote url or a local file path relative to your content directory.